-UAS registries can hold both public and private UAS information resulting from the DRIP identifier registration process.
+DRIP registries hold both public and private UAS information resulting from the DRIP identifier registration process.
 Given these different uses, and to improve scalability, security, and simplicity of administration, the public and private information can be stored in different registries.
-A DRIP identifier is amenable to handling as an Internet domain name (at an arbitrary level in the hierarchy).
-It also can be registered in at least a pseudo-domain (e.g. .ip6.arpa for reverse lookup), or as a sub-domain (for forward lookup).
 This section introduces the public and private information registries for DRIP identifiers.